Misdemeanor & Felony Defense Lawyer in Dublin, CA

-At The Law Office of Christopher A. Lamiero in Dublin, California, I work hard to help each client understand the nature of the offense and the possible effects a conviction may have on your life.
+At The Law Office of Christopher A. Lamiero, we work hard to help you understand the nature of the offense and the possible effects a conviction may have on your life.
 Knowing what you are up against may help you participate more fully in the construction of a strong defense strategy.

 You may feel the penalties of a misdemeanor are tolerable and that accepting a plea could just make the whole ordeal go away much faster.
 However, a conviction for a misdemeanor remains on your record unless you are eligible for the complex expungement process or participate in a diversion program.
 The better option is to avoid the conviction altogether.
 An experienced criminal defense attorney can work toward that goal.

 Examples of California crimes charged as misdemeanors include: